jeff5/very-slow-jython/docs/src/site/sphinx/architecture/interpreter-structure.rst

 the value of the PEP is in exposing for use an API that subsequently *will* support concurrency through sub-interpreters.

-The proposal is to have one GIL per interpreter.
+The proposal is to have one LIL (Local Interpreter Lock) per interpreter.
-It would serialise threads competing in a single interprter, except in the special cases where the GIL is explicitly released (e.g. during slow I/O), just as now.
+It would serialise threads competing in a single interprter, except in the special cases where the LIL is explicitly released, just as now (e.g. during slow I/O).
 How might the runtime structures change to accommodate concurrent interpreters?
 It is possible to speculate as follows.

 ..  uml::
-    :caption: Conjectured Runtime Structures in CPython GIL-per-interpreter
+    :caption: Conjecture: Structures in CPython with a Local Interpreter Lock

     class _PyRuntimeState << singleton >> {
         main : PyInterpreterState